gkspranger/noop/README.md

 ### Imperative Shell

 I also like using threading macros[^2] (imperative shell), but find it cumbersome to incorporate *throwaway* side effects into my pipeline without having to ensure they return a value that can be used by a following form.
-Not to mention the library wrappers I constantly find myself writing, just so I can remain in the pipeline.
+Not to mention the library wrappers I constantly find myself writing just to remain in the pipeline.

 For example: